lgrahl/scripthookvpy3k/README.md

 To run the script in GTA V, copy your ``.py`` script file into ``python/scripts`` in your GTA V folder.

-Press F12 in game to reload all scripts.
+Press Ctrl+F12 in game to reload all scripts or Ctrl+Del to just stop them.

 ## Building
 If you want to build the ASI plugin yourself, you'll need: